bthate/opd/README.rst

 client/server connection, deferred exception handling to not crash on an error, etc.

-``opd`` contains all the python3 code to program objects in a functional way.
+``opd`` contains python3 code to program objects in a functional way.
 It provides a base Object class that has only dunder methods, all methods are factored out into functions with the objects as the first argument.
 It is called Object Programming (OP), OOP without the oriented.